AdobeDocs/experience-manager-64.en/help/forms/using/chart-component-interactive-communications.md

 discoiquuid: 16c7e698-258d-4e63-9828-f538dc7d3294
 ---

-# Using charts in Interactive Communications{#using-charts-in-interactive-communications}
+# Using charts in Interactive Communications {#using-charts-in-interactive-communications}

 Using charts in an Interactive Communication, you can condense large amounts of information into an easy to analyze and understand visual format